allure-framework/allure2/.github/ISSUE_TEMPLATE.md

 #### Other information

 [//]: # (
-e.g. detailed explanation, stacktraces, related issues, suggestions how to fix, links for us to have context, eg. Stackoverflow, Gitter etc )
+* e.g. detailed explanation, stacktraces, related issues, suggestions
+* how to fix, links for us to have more context, eg. Stackoverflow, Gitter etc )